Alliphy/Group-Project-Survival-Bootcamp/README.md

 #### Additional Notes

 - This is a basic implementation and can be further extended with features like course reviews, instructor bios, and payment processing.
-  The backend and database setup are not included in this repository.
   File Descriptions:

 - InstructorsUI.jsx: Displays information about instructors, including their names, titles, descriptions, and images.